adarshtiwari1998/niddik_web_project_version_1/replit.md

 ## Job Application Flow
 1. User browses job listings (paginated API response)
 2. User applies to job with resume upload
-3. File upload to Cloudinary
+3. File upload to Cloudinary (with automatic DOCX to PDF conversion)
 4. Application data stored in PostgreSQL
 5. Email notifications sent to relevant parties
 6. Admin can review and update application status